armanda-rodrigues/TellmeATrail/README.md

 ## Screens

+You can navigate and search for the trails according to three modes:

+- Trails nearby my position
+- Trails on the map
+- Search by narrative

 ![Main screens of the app](media/main-screens.png)

+<center>Figure 1 - Main screens for the trails selection</center>

 ![Navigation between screens](media/MapFlow.png)

+<center>Figure 2 - Navigation flow between screens </center>

 ![Details of the trail called "Verdelhos and Beijames Streem" ](media/trailTabs.png)
+<center>Figure 3 - Screens for the trails details</center>

 ## Case Study